Commemorative Plaques

 2. Historic markers commemorate historic events, structures or significant individuals.
 Such plaques are usually more descriptive than other types, since they recount specific events or structures or outline a person's career.
 All historical markers must be approved by the University's Board of Visitors.

 3. Building Dedicatory Plaques are required of all new University buildings and are standardized into two types.
-The first is typical, identifying the building, date, University President, Rector and the architect of record.
+The first is for an unnamed facility, identifying the building, date, University President, Rector, the architect of record and the construction manager.
 The second is used when a building is to be named for an individual.

 4. Interior Recognition Plaques include donor recognition and those installed in specific spaces such as classrooms, conference rooms and auditoriums within buildings named for individuals, corporations or foundations.
 Such plaques tend to be more related to context and should be specifically designed in conjunction with the intended location.
 Interior recognition plaques within new buildings shall be professionally designed as part of the building's signage system and interior finishes.